 As a consequence the quality of life and extent of economic opportunity will be changed for the better.
-Social and environmental costs associated with the use of firewood and others means of lighting will be reduced and there may be a more limited requirement for firewood cutting and collection.
+Social and environmental costs, not least in noise and air pollution, associated with existing generator usage will be reduced and there may be a more limited requirement for firewood cutting and collection.

 On employment the project expects to employ local casual and skilled labor on-site.
 This is exclusive of indirectly employed people who will provide support and related services including those trading in foodstuff for the workers on site and construction personnel during the site preparation phase of the project.
 An estimated total of 200 laborers will be employed in this project over a period of 18 months.
-At this point it the number of women workers or those directly affected by the project who could be employed is unknown but EARP will advise that this group of persons be given priority.
+At this point it the number of women workers or those directly affected by the project who could be employed is unknown but UERP will advise that this group of persons be given priority.